 Scarlet ibis et al at the Wetlands exhibit.

 The vermillion birds are the scarlet ibis while the one in the middle is what they call a spoonbill I think.

 A pair of owls saying “night night” at the World of Darkness exhibit.

 Jurong Bird Park isn’t as big or as interesting as Singapore Zoo but it’s still pretty cool.
 It makes for a fun day out, especially if you like birds.
 But if you don’t have any particular interest in birds and had to choose just one animal park in Singapore, then Singapore Zoo should be it.
 Jurong Bird Park is nice but it wasn’t as impressive as the zoo was, at least for us.

 If you’re interested in going, keep in mind that what’s pictured above represents a very small part of what you’ll find there.
 It was bright and super sunny when we went so most of my pictures turned out crappy.
 On top of that, many of the birds were behind wire cages so I couldn’t really take good pictures of them.
 But there are plenty of birds to see there like birds of prey, large flightless birds, birds of paradise, hornbills, and toucans, to name a few.
 You can check out this map of Jurong Bird Park for an overview of the park.

-If you want to visit just Jurong Bird Park, then you can get a discount on admission by purchasing your tickets from Klook or Kkday.
-Follow these links to purchase tickets to Jurong Bird Park from Klook or Kkday.
+If you want to visit just Jurong Bird Park, then you can get a discount on admission by purchasing your tickets from Klook.
+Follow the link to purchase tickets to Jurong Bird Park from Klook.